diegoado/DiscoveryTripAPI/README.md

 #### **Read a Attraction**

-Lists details of a user attraction in the application.
+Lists details of a tourist attraction in the application.

 * **URL**